 The purpose of this policy is to help ensure that occupants and users of the Health Sciences Building are not adversely affected by second-hand smoke.

-The Health Sciences Office manages all public spaces in the Health Sciences Building in consultation with the Health Sciences Operation Committee overseeing space allocation and use in the facility.
-Any change in the use of space in the facility or renovations to the space must be pre-approved through the Health Sciences Office.
+The University of Saskatchewan Health Sciences manages all public spaces in the Health Sciences Building in consultation with the Health Sciences Operation Committee overseeing space allocation and use in the facility.
+Any change in the use of space in the facility or renovations to the space must be pre-approved through the Health Sciences.

 Once renovations to A-Wing are complete, the USask Health Sciences Building will be comprised of over 75 research labs, 650 office spaces, 50 meeting rooms, and classroom capacity to accommodate over 1500 students.
 Spread throughout five wings spanning (in some areas) up to six floors, the facility is often a challenge for newcomers to navigate.

 To reference floor plans of the Health Sciences Building, please click the links below.